Search Engine Marketing (typically abbreviated to SEM) is the process of gaining website traffic by purchasing ads on search engines.

 SEO involves optimising your website in various ways with the aim of boosting free/organic traffic from search engines.

-An optimised site is more quickly understood by Search engine crawlers and has keywords and content relevant to the user, thereby increasing its chances of ranking higher.
+An optimised site is more quickly understood by Search Engine crawlers and has keywords and content relevant to the user, thereby increasing its chances of ranking higher.

 SEM is a much faster process, in terms of choosing keywords that you want to be found for and paying money to appear on the page.

 The majority of search ads are sold on a PPC or CPC basis, with very few advertising options being sold on a CPM basis.

-There are several types of ads you can create depending on your budget, goals, audience, etc. These include:
+There are several types of ads you can create depending on your budget, goals, audience, etc.

 Google is responsible for just under 90% of all internet searches and gets an estimated two trillion searches per day.

-Ever looked up a holiday, trip or adventure on the miserable commute to work?
+Have you ever looked up a holiday, trip or adventure on the miserable commute to work?
 Well, so has everyone else!

 Having paid search ads gives you a good chance of being at the top of the search engine results page (SERPs) as long as your keyword bid and quality score are both high enough.

 If you’ve got an online presence and/or have done any work around SEO, you’ll know that if you’re not on the first page of search results, the chances of anyone clicking through to your page are virtually zero.

 Regardless of your industry, product or service, SEM traffic is considered the most valuable source of traffic because it is targeted.

-If visitors have clicked on your web page from search results when googling a destination, or clicking on an ad for one of your excursions, they are more likely to undertake a required action – whether that’s booking a trip, signing up for your deals or calling your team.
+If visitors have clicked on your web page from search results when Googling a destination, or clicking on an ad for one of your excursions, they are more likely to undertake a required action – whether that’s booking a trip, signing up for your deals or calling your team.

-You’ve heard the phrase “You have to spend money to make money” and this rings true for SEM.
+You’ve heard the phrase “You have to spend money to make money”.

-Anyone who has ever run a marketing campaign will know that whilst possible, this level of return is not given, and you need to know what you’re doing to achieve these results.
+Anyone who has ever run a marketing campaign will know that whilst possible, this level of return is not a given, and you need to know what you’re doing to achieve these results.